|

 Route, Navigation requirements, Obstacles, Airport:

-Determine your desired route based on winds, weather, navaids, mountains
+Determine your desired route based on winds, weather, navaids, mountains or

 other obstacles, preferred routes, DPs, STARs, or by a route or flow

 pattern that you know ATC usually prefers.
-Ensure that you have the
+Ensure that you have the navigation

 equipment and performance to complete the trip.
-Review the airport as
+Review the airport as you

 did in the initial flight review to ensure that it meets all your requirements.

-Something as simple as the Glide Slope being out-of-service
+Something as simple as the Glide Slope being out-of-service on the only ILS

-and the airport not having a VASI or PAPI would make this airport a
+and the airport not having a VASI or PAPI would make this airport a no-go

 at night for many flight departments (and for pilots with a Personal

 Operation Manual.)
-The "Black Hold Illusion" is a common night
+The "Black Hold Illusion" is a common night flight

 illusion that destroys its share of aircraft.
 This example of requiring

-some type of vertical guidance for a night landing is one of several
+some type of vertical guidance for a night landing is one of several that

 all pilots should know.
 The Pilots Manual Builder will help pilots